12

 The little one was still curled against me, her body tense, breaths shallow and quick.

-So I turned, the weight of her still pressed to my chest, and walked back to the couch— each step slow, steady, like the moment still hadn’t fully let go of us.
+So I turned, the weight of her still pressed to my chest, and walked back to the couch, each step slow and steady, like the moment still hadn’t fully let go of us.

 I sat down gently, cradling her in my arms.
 My hand moved across her back in slow, soothing circles.